 Students actively engage motion graphics as strategic medium for experimentation, idea generation, problem solving and communication.
 Motion and interactivity are studied in the context of aesthetic, cultural, historical and critical issues.
-Students learn essential design processes and techniques in their exploration of time-based media both as a tool and as a medium for evolving designers.Prerequisite: GD 220, or Graphic Design Graduate standing
+Students learn essential design processes and techniques in their exploration of time-based media both as a tool and as a medium for evolving designers.Prerequisite: GD 220, or Graduate Graphic Design student standing

 This intermediate design course offers students the opportunity to work with a diverse group of professional designers.
 Students participate in workshops to investigate a variety of approaches to applied practice.
 Emphasis is on solving real-world problems in a professional studio atmosphere.Prerequisite: GD 300

 In this course, students work collaboratively within groups to develop digital products and to look beyond simply designing beautiful screen mock-ups; examine product design from three perspectives: business, consumer, and technology.
 Students are exposed to various prototyping tools such as Framer, Pixate, and Atomic.
 Key concepts include user research, content development, rapid prototyping, and user experience principles; also look at product design history and theories and cover new developments in the field.Prerequisite: GD 220